Questions about wedding makeup?

 Laura has worked as a makeup artist for over 15 years and have had the pleasure of making up hundreds of brides during this time.
 Laura only does one wedding a day so that each bride has her full attention the morning of her wedding and there is no rushing off.
 She will always be there for last minute touch ups once the bride is in her dress and ready for the ceremony.

-What is the maximum number of hair/makeups you can accommodate on the day?
+What is the maximum number of makeups you can accommodate on the day?

 The earlier the ceremony the earlier the start time, so do remember it will be a long day so getting up at 4am may not be the best idea.
 We like to have everyone ready 45 minutes before the ceremony to ensure there is no rushing around, with plenty of time to get dressed and photographed.

-We ask for up to 2 hours for bridal hair & makeup and approximately 1 hour for just hair or makeup.
-For bridesmaids/other guests approximately 40-60 minutes for hair & makeup and 30-40 minutes for just hair or makeup.
+We ask for up to 1 1/2 hours for bridal makeup, for bridesmaids/other guests approximately 40 minutes.
 Laura is very used to starting as early as required on a wedding morning, and is often asked to stay at the venue the night before to ensure the earliest starting time.
 We have a small trusted number of makeup artists that we can arrange to help Laura on the day to accommodate a later starting time if desired.

 What products do you use?